 - Financial Reward.
 Everyone is in search of the best deal.
 While this might seem like an obvious ploy for a marketing team, it is often overlooked.
 Keep it simple and share with your customers how you can save them the most money.
 Companies like Walmart and Target are great examples of how to utilize this tactic.

 - Instant Gratification.
 We live in a society where we want everything done immediately or within a brief time period.
 Cultivate that emotion when advertising something that has a quick reward turnaround.
-A great example of this would be activity monitors, such as a Fitbit.
+A great example of this would be activity monitors, such as Fitbit.

 - Time Savings.
 Time is a limited commodity, so it’s natural to understand why it’s so valued.
 Therefore, if your writing can persuade customers that your product or service will save time, point that out.
-For example, most people aren’t huge fans of cleaning their home.
+For example, most people aren’t huge fans of cleaning their homes.
 Therefore, a maid service, such as MaidPro is a great example of someone finding a way to spend a little money to utilize their time doing something they prioritize more.

 - Pop Culture.
 Popular culture is the lifeblood of our society; celebrities, music, and trends are all potential trigger points.
 If you can cull something from pop culture, you’ll be able to garner those emotions with what’s cool and hip successfully.
 For example, CPI Security uses Carolina Panthers linebacker Luke Kuechly as their pop culture icon to stay relevant and trendy.